Language complexity

 Language complexity is a topic in linguistics which can be divided into several sub-topics such as phonological, morphological, syntactic, and semantic complexity.
 The subject also carries importance for language evolution.

 Language complexity has been studied less than many other traditional fields of linguistics.
 While the consensus is turning towards recognizing that complexity is a suitable research area, a central focus has been on methodological choices.
 Some languages, particularly pidgins and creoles, are considered simpler than most other languages, but there is no direct ranking, and no universal method of measurement although several possibilities are now proposed within different schools of analysis.

 History

 Throughout the 19th century, differential complexity was taken for granted.
-The classical languages Latin and Greek, as well as Sanskrit, were considered to possess qualities which could be achieved by the rising European national languages only through an elaboration that would give them the necessary structural and lexical complexity that would meet the requirements of an advanced civilization.
+The classical languages Latin and Ancient Greek, as well as Sanskrit, were considered to possess qualities which could be achieved by the rising European national languages only through an elaboration that would give them the necessary structural and lexical complexity that would meet the requirements of an advanced civilization.
 At the same time, languages described as 'primitive' were naturally considered to reflect the simplicity of their speakers.
 On the other hand, Friedrich Schlegel noted that some nations "which appear to be at the very lowest grade of intellectual culture", such as Basque, Sámi and some native American languages, possess a striking degree of elaborateness.